-Hip pain is a common condition, experienced by thousands of people across the UK each and every day.
+Hip pain is a common condition, experienced by thousands of people across the UK and millions of people around the world each and every day.
 There are a variety of different causes for chronic hip pain, from arthritis and tendonitis to muscle strain and fracture, but regardless of the reason for your pain, trying to live with the symptoms can be a challenge.

 Of course, if you feel that the pain is severe, or if it is affecting the quality of your life to a significant degree, it’s important to see a doctor in order to establish whether or not medical intervention would be of advantage to you.
 However, if your pain is mild to moderate, you may be able to successfully manage your symptoms yourself.